Bharathwaaj18/Energy-Dashboard-/README.md

-# ⚡ Industrial Renewable Energy & Production Intelligence
+# ⚡ AI-Based Renewable Energy Forecasting and Industrial Decision Support Using SARIMA

 A Streamlit dashboard that forecasts renewable energy generation, optimises industrial energy allocation, and provides actionable cost-reduction recommendations for factory operations.